Rustfahrtagentur/microcad/doc/verify.md

 # Verification

-µCAD provides several builtin functions that help you to avoid bad input parameters.
+µcad provides several builtin functions that help you to avoid bad input parameters.

 ## Assert